smsali97/shajrstats/README.md

 # Shajr Stats
 ![logo](app/static/img/shajrstats.png)

-Scans satelite imagery to generate data drive dashboards regarding the vegetation greenery of Pakistan On a mission to *#MakePakistanGreenAgain*
+Scans satelite imagery to generate data driven dashboards regarding the vegetation greenery of Pakistan On a mission to *#MakePakistanGreenAgain*

 # Usage